-- 5.2.2.
-Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 5.2.3.
-Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool.
+5.2.2.
+Specific cash limits, such as concentration limits or leverage limits, will be dealt with at the level of the investment pool.

 5.3.1.
 The Stabilisation Fund can carry out its investments through the CIF.

 6. Social Security (Reserve) Fund Investment Strategy